SDGreen/TotalTarot/README.md

 ## Technologies Used
 * [HTML5](https://html.spec.whatwg.org/multipage/) - To create the structure of the page.
 * [CSS3](https://www.w3.org/Style/CSS/Overview.en.html) - Used to style the website.
-* [Bootstrap v4.3.1](https://getbootstrap.com/docs/4.3/getting-started/introduction/) - This framework was used to create a responsive mobile-first design and include functioning components.
+* [Bootstrap v4.5.0](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - This framework was used to create a responsive mobile-first design along with some components such as the navbar and accordion.
-* [JavaScript](https://www.javascript.com/) - Inculded with Bootstrap libraries to give components functionality.
+* [JavaScript](https://www.javascript.com/) - Inculded with Bootstrap libraries to give components functionality, also used to code dark-mode.js and classes-map.js.
+* [jQuery](https://jquery.com/) - Included with Bootstrap, also used to code find-cars.js, show-card-details.js and generate-deck.js (along with some vanilla javascript)
 * [Git](https://git-scm.com/) - Used for version control and tracking changes to the code whilst in development.
 * [GitHub Pages](https://pages.github.com/) - Used to deploy the website.
 * [Google Fonts](https://fonts.google.com/) - Used for website fonts [Cinzel](https://fonts.google.com/specimen/cinzel) for headings and [Montserrat](https://fonts.google.com/specimen/Montserrat) for content text.
 * [Font Awesome](https://fo*ntawesome.com/) - This library provided the Icons used across the site.
-* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - Key for testing responsivness, trialing styles and
+* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - Key for testing respon
+* [Autoprefixer](https://autoprefixer.github.io/) - Used to prefix the css file so that transitions would work across different browsers
 ## Testing
 ### Responsive Design Testing
 ### Browser testing